pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_lock.md

 ## -description

-This structure contains the fields necessary for the 1394 stack to carry out an asychronous lock request.
+This structure contains the fields necessary for the 1394 stack to carry out an asynchronous lock request.

 ## -struct-fields